-1.2 Remarks to the Target of Evaluation (TOE):
+1.2 Remarks to the Target of Evaluation (TOE)

-This TOE is represented by various products, differentiated by various configuration possibilities, and order options.
+This TOE is represented by various products, differentiated by various configuration possibilities, done either by Infineon settings during production or, after delivery, by means of blocking at customer premises.

 Despite these configuration possibilities, all products are derived from the equal hardware design results, the M7892 B11.
 The GCIM mode is explained and detailed in the user guidance document hardware reference manual HRM [6].